luguin444/full-stack-challenge/README.md

 ## Running the app

-Both client and server apps will need to running for the app to work, e.g.:
+Both client and server apps will need to run for the app to work, e.g.:

 ```shell
 # Rails